arosboro/India-Covid-19-Cases-Visual-Reference/README.md

 The following Districts were renamed from the value on the left to the value on the right.
 In cases where it created two reports from a district, the cases were added together.

+View the visualization at https://arosboro.github.io/India-Covid-19-Cases-Visual-Reference/

+To generate new geojson:
+1. Update the csv `IN/DistrictWiseList324.csv`.
+(I believe it's current as of March 24th 2019).
+2. Run `$ node index.js` and if any records for the csv were not mapped to geojson features, they will be listed.
+3. Add any missed records via mappings to the appropriate geojson feature, going off of the st_nm (State name), and district properties.
+3. Re-run until the full dataset is represented.

+To deploy on Map Box:

+1. Upload the dataset (If it gets large, this may require use of the cli mapbox command.)
+2. Export the dataset to a Tileset (You may repeat 1 and 2. as updates come out with the dataset).
+3. Extend a style (I used monochrome) to include a data layer selected in MapBox studio that you created.
+4. Add color stops (This visualization has 12) and adjust the color on a range for the property/field 'cases'
+5. Update the access tokens and map references in doc/index.html
+6. Deploy

 ```javascript
 {
         'Vizag': 'Visakhapatnam',